tsoukase/The-Software-Development-and-Execution-Pipeline/README.md

 |[2](#2) | -architecture> | Diagrams      | AD/UML    |
 |[3](#3) | -coding>       | Code          | program   |

-Almost 90% of human time and effort is devoted to phase 3.
-Phase 1 and 2 are relatively light-weight, albeit very important too.
+Almost 90% of human working time and effort is devoted to phase 3.
+Phases 1 and 2 are relatively light-weight, albeit very important.

 ## <a name="1"></a> 1.
 Requirements -> Specification